Flooding (drainage and gullies)

 If you notice flooding or can see that flooding is about to happen on a road please Call Derbyshire, tel: 01629 533190.

 The district or borough council may also serve notice on riparian landowners to remove blockages to watercourses on their land.
 A riparian owner is someone who owns land which a watercourse or river passes through.
 This is defined in the Land Drainage Act 1991.

 We wouldn't usually get involved in cases where flooding is caused on private property due to run-off from another private property.
 This is a civil matter between the two landowners.

 The water company own and manage the network of public foul and surface water sewers.

-To report an overflowing public sewer in Derbyshire, you should call Severn Trent Water on 0800 7834444 or, if you live in the north east of the county, Yorkshire Water on 0845 1242424.
+To report an overflowing public sewer in Derbyshire, you should contact Severn Trent Water (opens in a new window) tel: 0800 7834444 or, if you live in the north east of the county, Yorkshire Water (opens in a new window) tel: 0845 1242424.